5 Tips to Get Your Global Entry Interview Scheduled Faster

 And unfortunately, there’s not a whole lot you can do to speed up this conditional approval process.
 You can try calling the Global Entry information line at (877) 227-5511 to escalate your approval process, but there’s no guarantee.

 Once you’ve been approved, it’s time to schedule an interview.
 And depending on where you live, that can be a challenge.
+Many times in-person interview times are months out.
+So how can you get in and get GE faster?
 We’ve got some advice.

 Monitor the Schedule Like a Hawk